 Both programmes equips learners with the knowledge, skills and behaviours necessary to become a competent Police Constable.

 These programmes are suitable for people who are looking to become police constables and deliver an enhanced service to the public, maintaining the peace and upholding the law across complex and diverse communities.

 Entry requirements will be set by the individual police force.

-Throughout the programme, apprentices will be exposed to and engage with emerging interdisciplinary research and knowledge exchange initiatives that are being produced by The OU’s Centre for Policing Research and Learning.
+Throughout the programme, apprentices will be exposed to and engage with emerging interdisciplinary research and knowledge exchange initiatives that are being produced by the OU’s CPRL.

 Police learners will study a range of topics including:

-The Centre for Policing Research and Learning (CPRL) has been developed by and is based in The Open University.
+CPRL has been developed by and is based in the OU.
 It works closely and collaboratively with a wide range of police agency partners nationally.
 The Centre produces innovative, engaging and impactful education, research and knowledge exchange which not only creates new evidence for policing practice but is also concerned with how new knowledge is embedded in forces and used to improve policing.